JetBrains/jewel/markdown/README.md

 }
 ```

-If you expect long Markdown documents, you can also use a `LazyColumn` to get better performances.
+If you expect long Markdown documents, you can also use a `LazyMarkdown` to get better performances.
+You can find an example in [MarkdownPreview](samples/standalone/src/main/kotlin/org/jetbrains/jewel/samples/standalone/view/markdown/MarkdownPreview.kt).

 ### Using extensions